jcjorel/clonesquad-ec2-pet-autoscaler/docs/INTERACTING.md

 **Return value:**
 * "AutoscaledFleet"
-	* `FaultyFleetSize`: Number of instances (in the autoscaled fleet) that are reporting a unhealthy status.
+	* `FaultyFleetSize`: Number of instances that are reporting an unhealthy status.
+Note: Only instances in the autoscaled fleet are counted ; especially, static subfleet instances are not part of this indicator.
 	* `ManagedFleetSize`: Number of instances with the matching 'clonesquad:group-name' tag.
 	* `MaximumFleetSize`: Maximum number of instances that can be running at this moment (This number excludes instances that CloneSquad knows that it can't start now.
 Ex: Instance in `error`or `spot interrupted`).